 Our last year with Phoebe was physically exhausting.
 Our foster home had topped out at 82 rabbits, all with housing, feeding, and exercise needs.
 Several rabbits were chronically ill, and Phoebe needed around-the-clock nursing care.
 There were antibiotics, subcutaneous fluids, syringe feedings, and bandage and diaper changes.
 Yet, her bright eyes and perkiness tapped our reserve energy.
 We didn’t have to guess what was right for her.
 We could simply ask her face-to-face.
 She replied with hot, wet kisses.

-That was a wonderful year.
+hat was a wonderful year.
 As we counted the number of good days, each became a celebration.
 And because we were celebrating, we enjoyed our human activities all the more.
 Our lifestyles were adjusted to fit Phoebe’s feeding schedule, but recreation was wedged in here and there.
 At times it was a must to go out for a relaxing dinner-to be waited on ourselves.
 Or we’d rush to a late movie after all the work was done.
 We attended art exhibits, saw a few plays, and invited friends over for an evening.

 I don’t remember the hardship.
 I remember only the joy.

-House Rabbit Journal Volume II, Number 8, January/February 1992
+This piece was originally published in The House Rabbit Journal Volume II, Number 8, January/February 1992